mafouille/doMreps/README.txt

  * WARNING: doMreps use a slightly modified version of mreps.
  * The original version should be downloaded from
  *  http://mreps.univ-mlv.fr/.
- * the aim of the modification is to have a lesser verbose output to
+ * The aim of the modification was to have a less verbose output to
- * accelerate the processing (or a more specific output)
+ * accelerate the processing (a more specific output for fastq data)
  *
  * mreps is released by the author under the GNU GPL licence
  *  (see LICENCE.md)